Heights of Abraham Cable Cars Caverns and Country Park

 Tours of the caverns run throughout the day, and you will be accompanied by a guide who will bring the long history of these amazing caverns to life.

 In the Masson Cavern state of the art lighting will enhance the experience.
-You’ll see the caverns as if lit by a single miner’s candle, and flooded with coloured lights to enhance and display their natural features.
+You’ll see the caverns as they looked when lit by a single miner’s candle, and then, in contrast, you'll see them flooded with modern coloured lights to enhance and display their dramatic natural features.

-In the Rutland Cavern you’ll experience a working day underground with John - a local lead miner from the 17th Century.
+In the Great Rutland Cavern you’ll experience a working day underground with John - a local lead miner from the 17th Century.
+We really enjoyed this story of a humble miner - he had even left his shovel behind!

 The Long View Exhibition